willnx/vlab_docs/docs/source/tips_and_faq.rst

 ======================================

 Most components allow users to login as either ``root``, ``admin``, or ``administrator``.
-If you're trying to access the vCenter HTML console, the generic user is ``readonly@vsphere.local``.
+If you're trying to access the vCenter HTML console, the generic user is ``readonly@vlab.local``.

 The password is probably a lower-case ``a``.